Definition of fiscal policy

 - Automatic fiscal stabilisers – If the economy is growing, people will automatically pay more taxes ( VAT and Income tax) and the Government will spend less on unemployment benefits.
 The increased T and lower G will act as a check on AD.
 But, in a recession, the opposite will occur with tax revenue falling but increased government spending on benefits, this will help increase AD

 - Discretionary fiscal stabilisers – This is a deliberate attempt by the government to affect AD and stabilise the economy, e.g. in a boom the government will increase taxes to reduce inflation.

 - The multiplier effect.
 When an increase in injections causes a bigger final increase in Real GDP.

-- Injections (J) – This is an increase of expenditure into the circular flow, it includes govt spending(G), Exports (X) and Investment (I)
+- Injections (J) – This is an increase of expenditure in the circular flow, it includes govt spending(G), Exports (X) and Investment (I)

 - Withdrawals (W) – This is leakages from the circular flow This is household income that is not spent on the circular flow.
 It includes: Net savings (S) + Net Taxes (T) + Net Imports (M)